 Sedation only cases (e.g. patient does not lose consciousness) can be used for the case logs but should not be more than three (3) case logs for a small animal application.
 These cases tend to be short in duration and therefore limit the applicant's ability to show advanced case management.
+This limit does not apply to standing surgical procedures for the large animal application.

-If you chose "more than 50% of my experience in providing anesthesia care is to large animal patients" on the professional history and experience form, then your case log and case reports should primarily contain large animal patients.
-Likewise, if you selected "small animal" then the majority of your case logs and case reports should be small animals.
-If you anesthetize both 'large animal' and 'small animal' patients, then both groups can be reflected in your case log but the majority (>50%) of the case logs and at least 3 case reports should come from the group you selected on professional history and experience form.
+If you chose "more than 50% of my experience in providing anesthesia care is to large animal patients" on the professional history and experience form, then your case log and case reports should primarily contain species that fall under the large animal group.
+Likewise, if you selected "small animal" then your case logs and case reports should be species that fall under the small animal group.
+If you anesthetize both 'large animal' and 'small animal' patients, then both groups can be reflected in your case log but the majority (>50%) of the case logs and at least 3 case reports should come from the group you selected on the professional history and experience form.

 The case log form will hold 3 cases per page.
 The case summaries should be brief and to the point.
-Use critical thinking skills to only provide the pertinent information about the case.
+Use critical thinking skills to only provide pertinent information about the case.
 All drugs can be abbreviated with the first few letters of the name (e.g. "hydro" for hydromorphone, "aceprom" for acepromazine, etc.).
-Be careful to not abbreviate a drug so much that it can be confused with another drug (e.g. "dex" could indicate dexmedetomidine, dextrose or dexamethasone, and "ace" could indicate acetaminophen or acepromazine).
-Common medical abbreviations (e.g. WNL, BID, PRN, etc.) can be used for the case summaries.
+Be careful not to abbreviate a drug so much that it can be confused with another drug (e.g. "dex" could indicate dexmedetomidine, dextrose or dexamethasone, and "ace" could indicate acetaminophen or acepromazine).
+Common medical abbreviations (e.g. WNL, BID, PRN, etc.) can be used in the case summaries.
 An approved abbreviation page is located with the application documents on the website.
 It is also included as the last page in the case log document.
 We recommend utilizing this abbreviation page and minimize other abbreviations to avoid confusion.
 If other abbreviations are used and the content cannot be verified it could lead to the rejection of that case log.
-Use generic names for ALL drugs aside from a few brand name exceptions (e.g., Telazol®, Zoletil®, Tilzolan®, Simbadol®, Nocita®, Vetstarch®, Zorbium®, Zenalpha®).
+Use generic names for ALL drugs aside from a few brand name exceptions (e.g., Telazol®, Zoletil®, Tzed®, Simbadol®, Nocita®, Vetstarch®, Zorbium®,

+Zenalpha[®]).
 All drugs should be listed as dose (mg or mcg) or dosage (mg/kg or mcg/kg).
 Do not just list the mL volume!
 Appropriate units MUST be present for all drugs, fluids, CRIs, monitored parameters and blood work.
 Normal ranges for blood work and vital parameters may be presented in a case log, if needed, but are not required.